DrewBarclay/fibbuzz/README.md

 For example, for the first 10 Fibonacci numbers, run `stack exec fibbuzz -- 10`.

 Documentation available with `stack haddock`.
+Tests are run with `stack test`.

 # Question
 The [question](https://github.com/swift-nav/screening_questions/blob/master/questions.md#swift-navigation-application-questions) is: